-- to rename the Programme as the Northern Ireland Sustainable Energy Programme (NISEP); - to continue with the NISEP for at least 3 years, after which time it will be reviewed: - to permit natural gas supply licence holders to apply directly for funding; - to invite organisations other than licensed energy suppliers to bid for funding by September 2010; and - to widen the types of eligible schemes to include renewable energy measures.
+- to rename the Programme as the Northern Ireland Sustainable Energy Programme (NISEP); - to continue with the NISEP for at least 3 years, after which time it will be reviewed; - to permit natural gas supply licence holders to apply directly for funding; - to invite organisations other than licensed energy suppliers to bid for funding by September 2010; and - to widen the types of eligible schemes to include renewable energy measures.

-Further reviews of the NISEP will take into consideration the outcome of DETI's planned review of energy efficiency provision in Northern Ireland.
+Further review of the NISEP will take into consideration the outcome of the Department of Enterprise, Trade and Investment's review of energy efficiency provision in Northern Ireland.
+Pending the outcome of this review the NISEP has been rolled over for a further year, 2013-14.